What Kind of Corporate Jobs Can I Even Get as a Pastor? 15X Your Interview Chances After Leaving Vocational Ministry

 You can play with the top 10% of applicants.

 They find places they would like to work with open jobs that fit them.
 They check the job boards to see if there are any openings.
-They tailor their resume and write a cover letter and apply on the website.
+They tailor their resume, write a cover letter, and apply on the website.
 They send a message to the hiring manager and the recruiter.

 You’ll likely increase your chances to between 3-6% of getting an interview.